Who is Leonardo Maini Barbieri?

 Leonardo: 458 [thousand].

 Valerio: Not bad eh!
-So you use this technique, this format of your day, however, I've seen that you also intersperse occasionally with other things -- for example there was just San Remo, I saw that you did...
+So you use this technique, this format of your day, however, I've seen that you intersperse with other things from time to time - for example there was just San Remo, I saw that you did...

 Leonardo: Yes, I did the Sanremo looks vows.
 I really indulged myself!